-More serious marijuana related felony charges may be acquired if you break the law by having an illegal grow operation, are in possession of too much marijuana or sell the substance and are unlicensed to do so.
+More serious marijuana-related felony charges may be acquired if you break the law by having an illegal grow operation, are in possession of too much marijuana, or sell the substance and are unlicensed to do so.

 Other Illegal Substances

-Our government has mandated that drugs be placed under schedules that categorize different substances based upon their level of dangerous.
+Our government has mandated that drugs be placed under schedules that categorize different substances based upon their level of danger.
 Thus, convictions will vary based upon which drug a person is caught possessing.
-For example, heroin is considered a schedule I drug as it is known to have dangerous and highly addictive side effects.
+For example, heroin is considered a Schedule I drug as it is known to have dangerous and highly addictive side effects.
 Many prescription drugs are considered a schedule V drug and are legal only for medical use.

 Charges for possession of controlled substances span from minor misdemeanor charges to serious felony charges.
 Generally speaking, the greater the amount in possession, the more serious the charge.
 As with most things, there are exceptions such that even small amounts may result in felony charges.

-What to Do If You Face Drug Related Possession Charges?
+What to Do If You Face Drug-Related Possession Charges?

 If you or someone you know is facing charges for possession of an illegal substance, be sure to seek the counsel of an experienced attorney.
 This will be your best chance at successfully building a defense that could reduce your charges or potentially even have them dropped.

-There may be other options such as taking part in a rehab program to help reduce your charges from a felony to misdemeanor.
+There may be other options such as taking part in a rehab program to help reduce your charges from a felony to a misdemeanor.
 Additionally, a competent attorney may be able to help provide reasonable doubt of your guilt regarding the possession of a substance or as to which schedule the substance belonged to.
 Thus, helping to better the outcome of your case.